 Whernside, our second and highest mountain is next on the agenda as we trek in a horseshoe shaped route to the summit of the peak for a wonderful view over the Yorkshire Dales.

-After a steep decline off Whernside and a total of 17 miles now in the bag, we will take a break at our second and final checkpoint in Chapel-le-Dale.
+After a steep descent off Whernside and a total of 17 miles now in the bag, we will take a break at our second and final checkpoint in Chapel-le-Dale.

 With just one mountain to go, we must ignore our aching limbs and push ourselves up the zigzag path to the feeling of greatness found at the peak of Ingleborough.